THE EGYPT SOCIETY OF BRISTOL

 Click here for the current ESB programme, and here for a complete list of ESB events since its foundation.

-Lectures are held in the Department of Archaeology & Anthropology, University of Bristol, 43 Woodland Road, Clifton (number 23 on the map) starting at 18.45 (doors open at 18.15), followed by an informal gathering over a glass of wine.
+Lectures are held in the Lecture Theatre 1, Arts Complex, 3-5 Woodland Road, Bristol , starting at 18.45 (doors open at 18.15).
 Street (and limited off-street) parking is available in the vicinity, and the venue is wheelchair-accessible.

 Visits and Study Tours